williamlamjy/mTracker/docs/UserGuide.md

 ### 2.2.0 Displaying general info of all instruments added: `list`

-mTracker displays the 3 general parameters of `Name`, `Current Price`, and `Sentiment` for all instruments added in an easy-to-view format, alongside their execution status marked by an `[X]`.
+mTracker displays the 3 general parameters of `Name`, `Current Price`, and `Sentiment` for all instruments in an easy-to-view format, alongside their execution status marked by an `[X]`.

 **Example usage**